informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v3.md

 ### 6.3 Add Image Channels

-For imaging data with multiple channels, you can designate their colors via the** Image Channel**** **field that is now visible on the new Image record.
+For imaging data with multiple channels, you can designate their colors via the **Image Channel** field on the Image record.
 Historically, this information was entered in the free text **Notes** field and that is also an option.

-[SCREENSHOT - image–record-page-image-channel]

 To add Image Channels: